isovic/raptor/README.md

 ## <a name="building"></a>Building
 Raptor uses Meson as the build system, but the entire process is wrapped using Makefile to simplify the command line usage.

+Meson can be installed via your favorite package manager, as well as pip: `pip3 install meson`.

 ### <a name="building_with_bam"></a>Building with BAM support (both input and output)
 This will compile `raptor` with support for BAM files, as well as the PacBio Dataset format (`.xml` files).